rccordell/s23bbb/labs/Lab6-Ebooks.md

 If you already know Twine, or find yourself understanding its basic functions quickly, the [Twine Cookbook](https://twinery.org/cookbook/) provides robust documentation about Twine and its integrations, including JavaScript.
 The "Twine 2 Examples," in particular, outline how to build in many more advanced features to a Twine story/game.
 The [Extensions and Libraries](https://twinelab.net/twine-resources/#/?id=extensions-and-libraries) page at [Twine Resources](https://twinelab.net/twine-resources/#/) also lists a number of integrations to extend Twine.

-The basic premise for today's lab report is simple: write in in Twine!
+The basic premise for today's lab report is simple: write it in Twine!
 You should use at least 2-3 more advanced features (e.g. variables or macros) or integration.
-Include at least one section of your Twine that analyzes your process in light or our readings and discussions, as you do in other lab reports.
+Include at least one section in your Twine narrative that analyzes your process in light or our readings and discussions, as you do in other lab reports.
+You can upload the Twine HTML file in Canvas to submit your lab report.

 ## Resources